Homogeneous Fibrations over Curves: Pencils of Simple Combs

-\begin{definition} A \emph{maximal scroll} $R$ in $X/C$ is a morphism $R\rightarrow X$ such that $R\rightarrow C$ is a smooth geometrically ruled surface and each fiber maps to a maximal curve with at most two irreducible components.
+\begin{definition} A \emph{maximal scroll} $R$ in $X/C$ is a morphism $r:R\rightarrow X$ such that $R\rightarrow C$ is a smooth geometrically generic ruled surface and each fiber maps to a maximal curve with at most two irreducible components.
+We say that $r(R)$ is the image of the maximal scroll $R$.

 A chain of $m$ maximal scrolls is \emph{transversal} if each fiber maps to a chain of $m$ maximal curves with at most $m+1$ irreducible components. \end{definition}